 PDPhoto.org has some really nice images that you can do whatever you please with, as they are all dedicated to the public domain.

-Pexels has lots of free stock photos that you may use commercially, even in web templates, and for printed items, so long as you alter them in some way that adds to their value.
+Pexels is one of my favorite stock photo sites, and has lots of free stock photos that you may use commercially, even in web templates, and for printed items (so long as you alter them in some way that adds to their value).
 The only thing you can’t do is sell them as stock photos.
 There’s even a WordPress plugin available that makes it easy to add their photos to your blog posts.

 PicJumbo has lots of free stock photos available under a generous license that allows you to do pretty much anything, as long as it doesn’t involve the restribution or sale of the image files, or as part of a competing service.
 They also have a Pro service available as a paid subscription, with even more photos.